derhuerst/cli-autocomplete/readme.md

 # cli-autocomplete

+**Deprecated.
+Use the [autocomplete prompt](https://github.com/enquirer/enquirer#autocomplete-prompt) from [`enquirer`](https://github.com/enquirer/enquirer).**

+---

-**A command line prompt with autocompletion.** It provides just the ui, you are responsible for relevant completions.
+A command line prompt with autocompletion.
+It provides just the ui, you are responsible for relevant completions.

 [![asciicast](https://asciinema.org/a/82643.png)](https://asciinema.org/a/82643)